 413.31.5 Application of Polymer Modified Emulsion Membrane.

-413.31.5.1 The Polymer Modified Emulsion Membrane shall be sprayed at a temperature of 120 - 180°.
+413.31.5.1 The Polymer Modified Emulsion Membrane shall be sprayed at a temperature of 120° - 180°.
 The sprayer shall accurately and continuously monitor the application rate and provide a uniform coverage across the entire width to be overlaid.
 The target application rate of the asphalt emulsion membrane shall be 0.20 gallons per square yard.
 The Engineer may make adjustments to the application rate based upon the existing pavement surface conditions and the recommendations of the Polymer Modified Emulsion Membrane supplier; however, the application rate shall be within +/- 0.05 gallon per square yard of the target application rate.

 413.31.5.2 The application rate of the Polymer Modified Emulsion Membrane shall be verified by dividing the volume (of Polymer Modified Emulsion Membrane used) by the area of paving for that day.